-IPSO Application Framework (PDF)

-"This design defines sets of REST interfaces that may be used by a smart object to represent its available resources, interact with other smart objects and backend services.
+IPSO Application Framework (PDF) "This design defines sets of REST interfaces that may be used by a smart object to represent its available resources, interact with other smart objects and backend services.
 This framework is designed to be complementary to existing Web profiles including SEP2 and oBIX."

-OMA LightweightM2M v1.0

-"The motivation of LightweightM2M is to develop a fast deployable client-server specification to provide machine to machine service.
+OMA LightweightM2M v1.0 "The motivation of LightweightM2M is to develop a fast deployable client-server

+Prepared By Dr. S.Hemalatha, Asst.Prof, Department of CS, CA & IT, KAHE specification to provide machine to machine service.
 LightweightM2M is principly a device management protocol, but it should be designed to be able to extend to meet the requirements of applications.
 LightweightM2M is not restricted to device management, it should be able transfer service / application data."